marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 We provide the following command line options:

 - `--rearrange`: order the specified segments according to the voxel volume they occupy, placing the largest structures first and the smallest structures last.
-  This rearrangement is a heuristic to improve the quality of the packing If a number of small structures are placed first, large structures may be hard to place even when enough voxel volume is available
+  This rearrangement is a heuristic to improve the quality of the packing.
+  When a number of small structures are placed first, large structures may be hard to place even when enough voxel volume is available.
   If this flag is not set, the user-provided order from the input file is respected.
 - `--seed 5172`: set the random number generator seed.
   Since **bentopy pack** places according to a random sampling scheme, we must set a seed to make the placements deterministic.
 - `--rotations 3`: the number of random rotations to sample for each of the listed segments.
-  If the desired placement number for some segment is set to 30, and the number of rotations is set to 3, ten placements will be made for each of the three random rotations (unless the space is full and placement is obstructed).
+  For instance, if the desired placement number for some segment is set to 30, and the number of rotations is set to 3, ten placements will be made for each of the three random rotations (unless the space is full and placement is obstructed).

 ```sh {execute}
 bentopy pack --rearrange --seed 5172 --rotations 3 cytosol_input.json